 Skip to main content

-pg_stat_ch can export query telemetry as OpenTelemetry logs and metrics instead of inserting directly into ClickHouse.
+pg_stat_ch can export query telemetry as OpenTelemetry logs instead of inserting directly into ClickHouse.
 This lets you route data through your existing observability pipeline (Grafana, Datadog, Honeycomb, etc.) without running a separate ClickHouse instance.

 Enable OpenTelemetry mode